About The Providers

 Margaret D. Sayers, Ph.D.

 Margaret D. Sayers, Ph.D. is a licensed psychologist with expertise in cognitive-behavioral psychotherapy.
 In recent years, she has expanded her training with emphasis on the use of mindfulness, acceptance, and attachment-focused therapy and is certified in Dialectical Behavior Therapy (DBT) and Acceptance and Commitment Therapy (ACT).
+In 2023, Dr. Sayers completed intensive training in Cognitive Processing Therapy for trauma.
 She received her graduate training in clinical psychology at the University of North Carolina at Chapel Hill where she specialized in the evaluation and treatment of children and families.
 She completed her training at Eastern Pennsylvania Psychiatric Institute/Medical College of Pennsylvania.
 She has been in private practice since 1992 and an owner of Southampton Psychiatric Associates since 1998.
 Currently, Dr. Sayers works with adults, children, and families and leads therapy groups for parents and adult women.
 In addition, she provides clinical supervision, psychoeducational evaluations, classroom observations, and school consultations.
 She is on the faculty of Temple University where she participates in the training of advanced clinical psychology graduate students.
 Dr. Sayers is available to talk to community and school groups on a wide range of topics.
 You can read Dr. Sayers' blog here.

 Razvan Tornea M.D